Note: Because it’s National Pollinator’s Week, this post has been updated and republished.

-We have quite a few honey bee hives this year; and a common question is why?
-The obvious answer would be the honey, but it’s actually more complex – honey bees are very important; but their numbers have been declining rapidly the last several years.
+We maintain quite a few honey bee hives, and a common question is why?
+The obvious answer would be the honey, but it’s actually more complex – honey bees are very important, but their numbers have been declining rapidly in the last several years.

 Why They’re Important

 Honey bees are important because their pollination is estimated to be responsible for producing one-third of the food we eat worldwide.

 According to a recent United Nations study, 70 out of the 100 most important food crops in the world must be pollinated by bees.
 But the bees are in trouble; since 2006 they have been dying off, in part due to exposure to systemic and other pesticides.

 Without enough pollinators, crop yields decline and the varieties of foods that can be produced diminish.

 In order to produce food, plants require a few things.
 For some plants, pollinators are required because they’re incapable of producing fruit without them.
 Popular plants that require bee pollination include apple, blueberry, cucumber, pumpkin, raspberry, squash, and watermelon (we were amazed at how much our raspberry yield benefitted from having honey bees).

 Other plants self-pollinate, but honey bee pollination significantly increases the abundance and size of the plant yield.
 Plants that benefit from pollination include beans, eggplant, peppers, potatoes, strawberries, and tomatoes.